KDSBirdi/Music-Genre-Classification-Web-App/README.md

 #### Step-5 : Come back to 'src->components' and create three python files 'data_ingestion.py', 'data_preprocessor.py' and 'model_trainer.py'.
 After successfully creating go to terminal and type 'python -m src.components.data_ingestion.py'.
 Voila!!
 Are you able to see some modifications in your root folder?? 'artifacts' has been created which includes your pickle file of preprocessor and model.

 #### Step-6 : Create 'app.py' file, include all necessary libraries and '.pkl' file of your preprocessor and 'model'.
 Remember to include your 'html' files inside a separate folder namely 'templates'.
 To run this web-app go to terminal and type 'python app.py'.
 After it runs, go to your browser and type '127.0.0.1:5000' you should be able to access your website.

+### Backend Working-
+#### When the music file is uploaded, 'Librosa' library helps in finding out MFCCS feature of the file.
+It is a 2-D array which is then converted to a Pandas DataFrame.
+The data frame is preprocessed by 'preprocessor.pkl' file.
+After preprocessing, the data is feeded to model pipeline 'model.pkl' and final prediction is displayed back to the user.

 ## GitHub Link
 [Music Genre Classification Web App](https://github.com/bhavyaprakash2002/Music-Genre-Classification-Web-App)